-The Children's Museum is home to interactive exhibits that demonstrate various principles of science, including a raceway where kids can build their own vehicles, doctor and radiologist exhibits, tennis ball launcher, video light microscope, a make-believe pizza parlor, and more!
+The Children's Museum is home to interactive exhibits that demonstrate various principles of science, including a race track, doctor and radiologist exhibits, tennis ball launcher, video light microscope, a make-believe pizza parlor, and more!

 The exhibits are designed by Hands-On, Inc. an award-winning exhibition design firm with clients from major cities around the world.
 Primary funding for this project was provided by Charles and Linda Williams, Volusia County ECHO, and community sponsors.